 - Split peas

-Nuts & Seeds (preferably organic, raw, unsalted and soaked/sprouted)
+Nuts and Seeds (preferably organic, raw, unsalted and soaked/sprouted)

 Whole Grains (preferable organic)